 Not only did he break new ground with his incredible 13 goals at the 1958 FIFA World Cup Sweden™, but former France legend Just Fontaine still holds the record 50 years on, making his the longest-surviving benchmark in sport.
-The erstwhile Stade de Reims striker has watched every single FIFA World Cup since then and, as he prepares to celebrate his 75th birthday on 18 August, he admitted his mighty haul half a century ago now seems like "a spectacular gag".
+The erstwhile Stade de Reims striker has watched every single FIFA World Cup since then and he has admitted that his mighty haul over half a century ago now seems like "a spectacular gag".

 Born in the Moroccan city of Marrakech to a Norman father and Spanish mother, Fontaine first cut his teeth in the professional game with US Marocaine de Casablanca from 1950 to 1953, before notching 44 goals in three seasons for Nice.
 In 1956, he joined Reims, the most important club in France at the time, where his remit was to replace Real Madrid-bound forward Raymond Kopa.
 He succeeded beyond expectations, finding the back of the net 121 times in six seasons, including one year almost entirely lost to a serious leg injury.